Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/INSTALL.md

    git clone https://github.com/Mathew-B-SDGS/Group1_2023_Bioinfo_Stp.git
 ```

-There are several ways to install the required software.
-The easiest way is to use the requirements.txt file.
+There are two ways to install the required software.
 This will install all the required software in a virtual environment.

-To install the required software using the requirements.txt file, run the following commands in the terminal:
+To install the required software using the **requirements.txt file**, run the following commands in the terminal:

 ```
    python -m venv myenv